Window Sill Replacement Cost

 The steps needed to replace a window sill can vary depending on the method used.
 What’s required will also vary based on the type of window sill being installed.

-installing window sill
+tradesperson installing a replacement window sill

 However, in this section, we’ll be looking at a common method employed for this work for replacing an interior and wooden window sill.
 If replacing a window sill DIY, always follow the manufacturer’s instructions (more on undertaking this task DIY in the next section).